brikis98/yevgeniy-brikman-homepage/_posts/2023-07-07-call-for-the-dead.md

 - Although this is in theory a spy story, it's more of a murder mystery / investigation than anything else.
 That said, it's an intriguing mystery, with some reasonably interesting twists and turns.

-- The parts that do focus on spying‚Äîa little bit during World War II, a little bit during the Cold War‚Äîgive us tiny glimpses into spy craft, paranoia, espionage, counter espionage, etc...
+- The parts that do focus on spying—a little bit during World War II, a little bit during the Cold War—give us tiny glimpses into spy craft, paranoia, espionage, counter espionage, etc...
 But mostly, you're left wanting more

 - At times, the story feels fast paced and exciting.